 Our core aim is to create successful learners, confident individuals and responsible citizens.

 We recognise that it is essential for our children to be fluent in literacy, numeracy and ICT.
-We need to provide opportunities for our children to develop their learning and thinking skills and to make sure their personal development (in accordance with the Every Child Matters outcomes) is continually progressing.
+We need to provide opportunities for our children to develop their learning and thinking skills and to make sure their personal development is continually progressing.

 In order to be successful learners we look carefully at the areas of learning we are including in any theme we may be planning.
 As well as numeracy and literacy, we look at key areas of science, history, geography and the arts.